 The theater was badly damaged during Hurricane Katrina but reopened in January 2009.
 Currently, the venue hosts concerts, comedy, ballet, opera and more!

 1419 Basin Street | New Orleans, LA | 504.525.1052

 Spend a Sunday Exploring Jackson Square

 After you finish your Sunday brunch, Jackson Square is already bustling with activity.
-It’s a great place to spend an afternoon checking out artwork, grabbing some beignets or a muffuletta, and browsing stores throughout the area.
+It’s a great place to spend a day checking out the work of local artists, grabbing some beignets, a New Orleans original muffuletta, or browsing stores throughout the area.

-You’ll find artists displaying their works on the outside of the iron fence.
+You’ll find artists displaying their wares on the outside of the iron fence.
 It’s a great place to find some unique art at affordable prices.